paulwizviz/system-engineering/README.md

 * My working examples
     * [https://github.com/paulwizviz/go-networking.git](https://github.com/paulwizviz/go-networking.git)

+### Summary Projects

+The following are projects building applications that combines the concepts covered here.

+* [lotterystat](https://github.com/paulwizviz/lotterystat.git) -- this project demonstrate SQL data integrations and Go concurrency patterns.
+* [datalake](https://github.com/paulwizviz/datalake.git) -- this project demonstrates an application using PSQL, GRPC and integration with AWS S3 storage.

 ## Disclaimers

 The content in this project is intended for educational purposes and is subject to changes without notice.